 There is also an outdoor fire pit on one side of the cabin with chairs around it.
 It’s a short walk down to it, but the beaten path and the scenery are worth it.
 His place is definitely worth checking out on the website.
 My photos above only show part of the inside.
 The website shows everything, including the outdoor fireplace and the spacious hot tub.

 This is just one Broken Bow cabin rental.
 There are TONS out there, and while we were driving around, I found my favorite cabin, but it’s not a cabin rental.
 It’s someone’s home.

 Ziplining in Broken Bow

-Well, it was a quick road trip to Broken Bow and Hochatown, but a memorable one.
-It took us way longer to get home because I thought I knew the way back home and didn’t use my GPS.
+Well, it was a quick weekend getaway to Broken Bow and Hochatown, but a memorable one.
+It took us way longer to get home because I thought I knew the way back and didn’t use my GPS.
 I took a wrong turn and ended up back where I practically started.
 Lesson learned – set your GPS every time!

 See my article on TravelAwaits – Fun Outdoor Experiences in Broken Bow for more inspiration on Broken Bow.